 Overview InformationMaitake is a type of mushroom.
 People use it to make medicine.

-How does it work?Maitake mushroom contains chemicals which might help fight tumors, stimulate the immune system, and lower blood sugar levels.
+How does it work?Maitake mushroom contains chemicals which might help fight tumors, stimulate the immune system, and lower blood sugar and lipid levels.

 Uses & Effectiveness